Organogels: The statistical approach

 This equation is derived for the simple case of a self-reacting monomer with a single type of reacting group A. The Flory model was further refined by Stockmayer to include multifunctional monomers.
 However, the same two assumptions were kept.
 Thus, the classical statistical gel theory has come to be known as the Flory-Stockmayer (FS).
 The FS model gives the following equations for a bifunctional polymer system, and can be generalized to branch units of any amount of functionality following the steps laid out by Stockmayer.

 Where pA and pB are the fraction of all possible A and B bonds respectively and r (which must be less than 1) is the ratio of reactive sites of A and B on each monomer.
 If the starting concentrations of A and B reactive sites are the same, then pApB can be condensed to pgel2 and values for the fraction of all bonds at which an infinite network will form can be found.

 fA and fB are defined as above, where NAi are the number of moles of Ai containing fAi functional groups for each type of A functional molecule.

-Generalisation of these results to monomers with multiple types of functional groups is obtained with Random graph theory of gelation.
+Generalisation of these results to monomers with multiple types of functional groups is obtained with the random graph theory of gelation.